 In Colorado, you can be convicted of domestic violence if you are proven to have committed a crime or threat against a person with whom you are or were involved in an intimate relationship, so it’s important to have a well-versed domestic violence attorney.
-Domestic violence is not a specific crime in itself; it does, however, enhance the penalties for any crime committed within the context of a domestic relationship when the intention is to threaten, control, punish, or intimidate the other party:
+Domestic violence is not a specific crime in itself; it does, however, enhance the penalties for any crime committed within the context of a domestic relationship or family when the intention is to threaten, control, punish, or intimidate the other party:

 First, it’s important to know what Colorado law considers domestic violence.
 C.R.S.
 18-6-800.3(1) defines domestic violence as:

 “an act or threatened act of violence upon a person with whom the actor is or has been involved in an intimate relationship.
 “Domestic violence” also includes any other crime against a person, or against property, including an animal, or any municipal ordinance violation against a person, or against property, including an animal, when used as a method of coercion, control, punishment, intimidation, or revenge directed against a person with whom the actor is or has been involved in an intimate relationship.”

 An intimate relationship is defined in C.R.S.
 18-6-800.3(2) as:

 “a relationship between spouses, former spouses, past or present unmarried couples, or persons who are both the parents of the same child regardless of whether the persons have been married or have lived together at any time.”